FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/env_mirror.md

 ### Known bugs

 * Reflected models don't render in Software mode.
+* Attached beams (like egon and shockrifle beams) may render incorrectly near the mirror.
+* The entity probably won't work correctly in multiplayer.
-* Reflected models render incorrectly on Xash3D-FWGS.
+* Reflected models may render incorrectly on older Xash3D-FWGS versions (the issue has been fixed on April 2, 2026).

 ### Parameters